wackou/bts_tools/docs/monitor.rst

 |

-Monitoring multiple instances (ie: running on different hosts) at the same time, to have an overview while running backup nodes and re-compiling your main node.:
+Monitoring multiple instances (ie: running on different hosts) at the same time, to have an overview while running backup nodes and re-compiling your main node:

 .. image:: ../bts_tools_screenshot3.png
    :alt: Info screenshot